PhantomLeak/SpaceInvaders/README.md

 This program is for an individual term project for COP 3003

-It is a clone of the classic arade game Space Invaders using:
+It is a clone of the classic arcade game Space Invaders using:
   - C++
   - OpenGL libraries
   - FGCU OpenGL wraper API